Dzmitry-Basiachenka/dist-foreign-aliakh/README.md

+3.1.26
+-
+* B-47837 FDA: Neartime processing for Works match and Get RHs: apply concurrent consumers for Matching and Rights queues

 3.1.25
 -
 * B-47837 FDA: Neartime processing for Works match and Get RHs: rename classes related to getting Rights, add independent serializer and deserializer for getting Rights